Kashish-Bhatt/Gender-Age-Detection/README.md

 ## 🔮 Future Improvements

-- Improve age prediction accuracy with a larger, more diverse dataset
+- Improve age prediction accuracy — currently the weaker part of the model, likely needs a deeper network, more age-balanced training data, or a different loss function for the age output
 - Add emotion detection alongside age and gender
 - Deploy as a web app using Flask or Streamlit